 We believe strongly that all of children have a voice and should be enabled to make choices.
-We ensure that every child’s preferred communication strategies are clearly identified and outlined in their Communication Passport and within their Integrated Individual Plan.
+We ensure that every child’s preferred communication strategies are clearly identified and outlined in their Education and Health Care Plan and Pupil Personalised Portrait.
 This may be through sign, use of symbols, vocalisation, gesture or augmentative and alternative technologies.
-All children are encouraged to indicate how they feel and action taken if a child is unhappy.
+All children are encouraged to indicate how they feel and action is taken if a child is unhappy.

 What specialist services and expertise are available at or accessed by the setting, school or college?